simphotonics/generic_enum/generic_enum/README.md

 ## Update

 As of [`generic_enum 0.2.2`][generic_enum],  the package [`generic_enum_annotation`][generic_enum_annotation]
-is no longer required as a dependency when defining or building a generic enum.
+is no longer required as a dependency when building a generic enum.

 ## Introduction